Rivals of Aether

 “This game is designed to have a competitive atmosphere in mind, so if you're looking for goofs and gags, go and play Smash 4 with items on.”

-“In short, this is not meant for the casual Smash community, but rather those who love the platform fighting genre and want to be more involved in a competitive atmosphere.”
+“In short, this is not meant for the casual Smash community, but rather those who love the platform fighting genre, but want to be more involved in a competitive atmosphere.”

 - 70 % negative mentions

-“The monetization in this game is frustrating, especially when it feels like you can't compete without spending money on paid characters.”
+“The monetization in this game is frustrating, especially when it feels like you can't compete without spending money.”

-“While the game is enjoyable initially, the heavy reliance on microtransactions for characters can be off-putting, particularly in a fighting game where balance is crucial.”
+“While the game is enjoyable initially, the reliance on paid characters for competitive play can be disheartening.”

 “The dev has also openly stated that this game was a cash grab and since it's dying he no longer plans to spend any time on it at all.”